Buffer vs Hootsuite: Who Wins The Social Media Battle?

 Therefore, Buffer is the best option for individual users and small teams in terms of simplicity and convenience of use.
 Hootsuite, on the other hand, is better suited for larger teams with a more extensive social media marketing strategy.

-Hootsuite’s design is more customizable, but Buffer’s UI is more straightforward and simple to use.
+Hootsuite’s design is more customizable, but Buffer’s UI is more straightforward to use.

 Social analytics and reporting should be an important part of any social media strategy.
 You risk losing out if you don’t keep track of what works and what doesn’t.
 Buffer and Hootsuite both provide a plethora of options for analyzing audience reactions to your social media activities.